-Deconstructed Cabbage Rolls are great if you don’t love rolling cabbage or want something quick on the skillet.
+Besides not having to roll cabbage,Deconstructed Cabbage Rolls are a great quick on the skillet meal.
+No oven bake necessary.
 It’s just a few chops and you’re simmering on-top of the oven for the remainder of the time.
-Plus it’s suuuuper flavorful and being that we’re tip-toeing into the fall season, this recipe would fit great in your weekly menu.
+Plus it’s suuuuper flavorful and being that we’re tip-toeing around winter and instead in this “rainy, gloomy and cold season without snow”, this recipe would fit great in your weekly menu.

 Deconstructed Cabbage Rolls

 Add 1 tablespoon of olive oil to a large skillet over medium heat.
 Next add ground beef and onion and allow to cook until meat is no longer pink.
 Throw in garlic clove and let saute for 1 minute.

 Slowly add cabbage, diced tomatoes, tomato paste and water to skillet.
 Combine by stirring until everything is blended well.
 Bring to a boil.
 Lower heat to simmer and allow to cook for 20-30 minutes, depending on how cooked-through cabbage is.

 Have you ever passed by the marked down aisle of food at the grocery store and wondered what you could do with any of the marked down bread?
 So much!
 Yesterday I bought a bag of french loaf pieces that was marked down to 49 cents with the intentions of making croutons out of it.
 I’ve got a salad planned for my lunch this week, as well as a soup and croutons go well with both.